 Well, instead of $3,000 a chair, how ’bout $300?
 These are vintage Century chairs– newly lacquered.
 Sure, the turquoise vinyl is a little funky.
 However, these could be cool in the right space.
 But at $300, go ahead and have the chairs reupholstered.

 And now some beautiful blue and white decor and home furnishings.

 please click on the individual images for more info.

-AND, before I forget.
-Please don’t forget to check out this week’s HOT SALES page.
+Oh, before I forget.
+Please check out this week’s HOT SALES page.
 Lots of terrific sales going on mid-summer.
-Lord and Taylor is one of my favorites right now.
-Yes, they have a fabulous home furnishings department.
-Did you know that?
-I bet that you did.